 The next step was deciding where, within this relatively small island nation, I would live.
 As a child, my roots were in the south; Newbury, Oxford, and Exeter.
 Most of my family can still be found dotted around, within a reasonably short radius of all of these places but I wasn’t set on any of them.
 I wanted the sprawling metropolis of London without the associated costs and commutes that come with living in that bustling cosmopolitan.
 As luck would have it, the girl I love was offered an internship in Manchester six months prior to my departure from the States and it was a tangible direction we could both aim for.
 And that’s how it came to pass.
 In late October of 2012, we said goodbye to our friends and family stateside and set off for the literal greener pastures.
 I was home again.

-After a short stint in Exeter with my father, Jessica and I arrived in Manchester in early November.
+After a short stint in Exeter with my father, I arrived in Manchester in early November.
 We were immediately infatuated with the city.
 Being bathed in the neo-gothic Victorian architecture was a stark contrast to the post modernist mundanity of the western United States.
 The city possesses an infectious ethereal energy that courses through the narrow streets like an unending pulse.
 Everywhere we went was a new and invigorating experience.
 It felt like a never-ending vacation.
 I’ve found that discovering a new country is the closest to recreating the natural wonderment of childhood.
 Everything is new and different and ignites an indefinable sensation within.
 It’s one of the many reasons that I enjoy travelling so much.
 I was hooked and it seemed everything I had spent so long planning was coming to fruition.